MkDay/Post-Collection/prevent-default-vs-return-false.md

 > **passive:** *boolean value that, if true, indicates that the function specified by listener will never call preventDefault().
 If a passive listener does call preventDefault(), the user agent will do nothing other than generate a console warning.* **- MDN**

 This is more useful with touch events on mobile browsers.
-For example, let's suppose, we use the `preventDefault()` within `touchstart` event.
+For example, let's suppose, we perform a `touchstart` event on the mobile.
 In the most time, between two `touchstart` events will have very short intervals.
-In each time the event has occurred the browser will check whether there is an `Event.preventDefault()` method that is called within the callback function.
-This cheking will happen even you don't use the `Event.preventDefault()`.
+In each time the event has occurred the browser will check whether there is an `Event.preventDefault()` method to execute within the callback function.
+This checking will happen even you don't use the `Event.preventDefault()` within the callback.

 So this is the place where the `.preventDefault()` becomes a headache.
-Because it will slow down the web page just by only checking for the `preventDefault()`.
+Because the event will slow down the web page just by only checking for the `preventDefault()`.
 To prevent from it, we can use `{passive: true}` option.

-It tells the browser not to check for the `Event.preventDefault()` method and prevents the page from slowing down.
+It tells the browser not to check for the `Event.preventDefault()` method and it prevents the page from slowing down.

 **_Note:_** *most of the mordern browsers use passive listeners by default for scroll events mobile touch events etc.*